jackkolb/sundar/README.md

 ## Overview:

 There are several modules that work together.
+This ReadMe works best describing what the individual modules do and how they interact.

-To start the program, run run.sh.
+To start the program, run ./run.sh.

 ### run.sh